holochain/docs-pages/src/pages/references/enable-holo.md

 In this section we'll create a simple to-do app.
 Our commentary will focus on the UI differences compared to a pure Holochain context.
 If you need more information about creating a DNA, please refer to the [Holochain getting started guide](https://developer.holochain.org/get-started/#4-zero-to-built-creating-a-forum-app)

-The scaffolding tool provides a `--holo` flag for scaffolding a hApp whose UI is compatible with both Holo hosting and pure Holochain environments.
-Run the holochain scaffolding tool **with this flag** by typing in your terminal:
+The Holochain scaffolding tool provides a `--holo` flag for scaffolding a hApp whose UI is compatible with both Holo hosting and pure Holochain environments.
+Run the tool **with this flag** by typing in your terminal:

 ```shellsession
 nix run github:/holochain/holochain#hc-scaffold -- web-app --holo